 FE (Full Electric) is the demand value (with diversity pre-calculated) of the load without a summer (air conditioning) or winter (heat strip) HVAC mechanical load included.

 "Total" is the demand which includes a summer air conditioner load (Total = FE + air conditioning load).
 "Total" does not include the demand associated with resistive heat elements (which may drive the need for larger transformers).
 HVAC diversity = the diversity factor to use for winter HVAC unit demand calculations.
-It is incumbent of the electrical designer to address loads that are larger than those associated with the summer load.
+It is incumbent on the electrical designer to address loads that are larger than those associated with the summer load.
 Size the transformer for the summer load unless the winter load calculation is more than 140% of the summer calculation.

 Example: A new underground distribution system is being designed for a housing development of duplexes.
-Each dwelling unit is $1500 \text{ ft}^2 (140 \text{ m}^2)$ with a 3-ton heat pump and 5 kW of strip heat.
-"Total" load for 8 dwellings (maximum 4 duplexes per transformer - See paragraph "Housing Distribution" in UFC 3-550-01) and 3 ton units = 39.68 kVA (Table C3).
-A check of the winter load = FE (Table C3) + # of strip units x heat strip demand (Table C5) x HVAC diversity (Table C3).
+Each dwelling unit is 1500 ft (140 m) with a 3-ton heat pump and 5 kW of strip heat.
+"Total" load for 8 dwellings (maximum 4 duplexes per transformer - See paragraph "Housing Distribution" in UFC 3-550-01) and 3-ton units = 39.68 kVA (Table B-3).
+A check of the winter load = FE (Table B-3) + # of strip units x heat strip demand (Table B-5) x HVAC diversity (Table B-3).
 Winter load = 17.85 + 8 x 5 kW x 0.72 or 46.65 kVA.
 Summer to Winter load ratio = 46.65/39.68 or 1.18.
 Size the transformer for the summer load (39.68 kVA).
 Thus, each 50 kVA pad-mounted transformer must feed 4 duplexes.

-APPENDIX E ELECTRICAL ENGINEERING PRELIMINARY CONSIDERATIONS
+APPENDIX C ELECTRICAL ENGINEERING PRELIMINARY CONSIDERATIONS

-Appendix E provides the preliminary design considerations information previously contained in UFC 3-501-03N, Electrical Engineering Preliminary Considerations, which has been superseded by UFC 3-550-01.
+Appendix C provides the preliminary design considerations information previously contained in UFC 3-501-03N, Electrical Engineering Preliminary Considerations, which has been superseded by UFC 3-550-01.
 UFC 3-501-03N contained MIL HDBK 1004/1, Electrical Engineering Preliminary Design Considerations.
-The original section numbers used in MIL HDBK 1004/1 have been retained here for historical reference.
-The only changes made to this historical document has been formatting to better match the UFC format criteria.